dailybruin/the-stack/README.md

 - If you get dependency errors, try `gem install`ing them.
 - If you still get dependency errors, look for a `Gemfile.lock` file in the top level of the local repo, delete it, and re-run `jekyll serve`.

+## Helpful Tips

+Remember to make fetch happen!
+To make sure you are updated with master... git checkout master git fetch git pull git checkout [your branch name] git merge master

 ## Installation (Windows)

 [Follow these instructions](http://jekyll-windows.juthilo.com).